olaganiyu94/game-hang/README.md

-While entering the name, a strong validation to make sure the player enter more than 1 letter,
+While entering the name, a strong validation to make sure the player enter more than 1 letter, a message appear in red to tell the user to input the correct details

 If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.